Pitsford School – Open Day

 After registering, candidates will be invited in for an interview with the Headmaster.
 The offer of a place is subject to the prospective pupil’s successful interview and achievement of the required GCSE grades.

-Do you offer any learning support ( SEN support)
+Do you offer any learning support (SEN support)?

 Absolutely, we have specialists in both the Junior and the Senior school who will help with any additional learning needs that are identified.
 Every child is treated as an individual and so the best way to support those children can vary greatly.
 As such we always work together with you, your child and any other experts necessary to establish the best learning support programme that works for your child.